 Independent Auditor’s Report

-- give a true and fair view of the group’s and of the parent institution’s state of affairs as at 31 July 2020 and of the group and parent institution’s income and expenditure, recognised gains and losses and changes in reserves and of the group’s statement of cash flows for the year then ended;
+- give a true and fair view of the group’s and of the parent institution’s state of affairs as at 31 July 2019 and of the group and parent institution’s income and expenditure, recognised gains and losses, and statement of cash flow for the year then ended;

 - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice;